Adyen/adyen-commercetools/extension/docs/UpdateAmountAndExtendAuthorisation.md

 # Authorisation amount adjustment and extending the period authorisation

-Sometimes you may want to change the amount or extend the length of the authorisation.
+Sometimes you may want to change the amount or extend the period of the authorisation.
 You can use `amountUpdates` endpoint for this.

 ## Amount update